-When running Pandeia as a scriptable python module, different background options are used than with the web client.
+When running Pandeia as a scriptable Python module, different background options are used than with the web client.

-The Background API
+The background API

-Within Pandeia, the background is defined by two values in the configuration dictionary: background and background_level.
-The two values are used in concert to either load a background, or identify a pre-computed background to use in the calculation.
+background_level.
+The 2 values are used in concert to either load a background, or identify a pre-computed background to use in the calculation.

 The canned backgrounds have been generated at low (10% of max), medium (50% of max), and high (90% of max) background levels as determined from estimating the combined interstellar cirrus, zodiacal light, and internal straylight contributions over the entire period that the locations are in the JWST field of regard.

 The option for no background is also available:

 Custom backgrounds are a list containing wavelength and flux arrays (denoted by square brackets) that define the background.
-You can define them yourself, use the JWST Backgrounds Tool to generate them (as the Web version of the ETC does), or download a calculation from the web ETC that will have a background filled in, and can be run through Pandeia directly.
+You can define them yourself, use the JWST Backgrounds Tool to generate them (as the web version of the ETC does), or download a calculation from the web ETC that will have a background filled in and can be run through Pandeia directly.